GBADsInformatics/General-Information/explanationsAdminUnits.md

-a fake ISO-3 code with prefix ?? and then an arbitrary number; they also have UK instead of GB for the United Kingdom so therefore the United Kingdom of Great Britain and Northern Ireland has 2 entries and one has a fake ISO-3 code; and finally they have Kosovo as a country (FAO and WOAH do not) with an ISO-2 code of XK and I have given it a fake ISO-3.
+a fake ISO-3 code with prefix ?? and then an arbitrary number; they also have UK instead of GB for the United Kingdom so therefore the United Kingdom of Great Britain and Northern Ireland has 2 entries and one has a fake ISO-3 code; and finally they have Kosovo as a country (FAO and WOAH do not) with an ISO-2 code of XK and an ISO-3 of XKX that was found on the World Bank data site..
 All the fake codes are there because the official ISO list does not contain codes for these administrative units.

 ## China Issues